bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

    :align:   center
    :scale: 80 %

-   Rayleigh Correction: parameters for the generation of BRR in bands 1, 5, 17 and 21, and in addition in bands 9 and 10.
+   Rayleigh Correction: parameters for the generation of BRR in spectral bands 1, 5, 17 and 21, and in addition in spectral bands 9 and 10.

 The bands in the resulting BRR product are listed in Table 3.5.